 There are basically two methods that are usually used to give radiotherapy to a patient.
-The choice of method depends upon the type, size and location of cancer.
+The choice of method depends upon the type, size, and location of the cancer.
 The two methods are:

-External radiotherapy: The radiotherapy that is given from outside through an external source is termed as external radiotherapy.
-A machine called linear accelerator which consists of high-energy radiation beams is used in external radiotherapy.
-The radiations are externally aimed on the cancer and surrounding areas.
-The surrounding areas are focused because there are high chances of spread of cancer to these tissues.
+- External radiotherapy: The radiotherapy that is given from outside through an external source is termed external radiotherapy.
+A machine called a linear accelerator which consists of high-energy radiation beams is used in external radiotherapy.
+The radiations are externally aimed at cancer and surrounding areas.
+The surrounding areas are focused because there are high chances of the spread of cancer to these tissues.
 It is a painless process.
-It involves continuous treatment for few days or weeks.
+It involves continuous treatment for a few days or weeks.

-Internal radiotherapy: In this method, a radioactive source that can be solid or liquid is temporarily placed inside the body near the cancer.
-Although the insertion of radioactive source may sometimes cause a little discomfort but the emission process is completely painless.
+- Internal radiotherapy: In this method, a radioactive source that can be solid or liquid is temporarily placed inside the body near cancer.
+Although the insertion of the radioactive source may sometimes cause a little discomfort the emission process is completely painless.

 During radiotherapy, the high-energy radiations are directed to the cancerous cells either externally or internally.
 The radiations permanently damage the DNA of the cancerous cells leading to their death.
 These radiations may temporarily damage the nearby normal cells as normal cells have the ability to repair the DNA damage themselves.
 This results in the normal growth of these cells.
 If the requirement is to reduce the pain or size of the tumor then small doses of radiation are recommended.